-Health and wellness as a career field refers to jobs that promote physical, mental, and behavioural wellbeing.
-According to the World Health Association (WHO), “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
-Indeed, the definition of wellness is quite similar.
-The key difference between the two terms is simply that wellness refers more to a state of living and lifestyle while health refers to a state of being.
+This career field refers to jobs that promote physical, mental, and behavioral wellbeing.
+According to the World Health Association (WHO), "Health is a state of complete physical, mental and social wellbeing and not merely the absence of disease or infirmity."
+The difference between the two terms is that wellness refers to living and lifestyle, while health refers to a state of being.

 Top Health and Wellness Jobs